The Greatest Battle Lies Within

 The guardian’s warning, echoing in his mind, whispering past on a brief, gentle breeze.

 The breath left Sir Dargan’s lungs with the icy fist suddenly crushing his chest.
 He couldn’t breathe.
 His heart froze for an instant before lurching back to life with the force of a battering ram.
-He couldn’t move, could only stand there, mouth parted, staring into the face of…himself.
+He couldn’t move, could only stand there, mouth parted, staring into the face of a smirking, well-built face—handsomely angular, clean-shaven, and young—with long dark hair combed and pulled back with the care of a prince and sharp blue eyes fixed on the knight’s face.

-But a perfectly groomed version of himself, no longer wearing the messy scruff and tangled hair too long of weeks abroad in the wild, a version of himself that fit his dreams and visions…and suddenly terrified him down to the marrow of his bones.
+But a perfectly groomed version of himself, no longer wearing the messy scruff and tangled hair too long from weeks abroad in the wild, a version of himself that fit his dreams and visions…and suddenly terrified him down to the marrow of his bones.

 Sir Dargan swallowed and averted his gaze, clamping his eyes shut.